assuncaomarcos/classroom_extensions/README.rst

 Server-Side JavaScript
 ----------------------

-This extension, called `node`, customizes the `%%javascript` cell magic to enable executing JavaScript code on the server or container hosting the Jupyter Notebook or on Google Colab.
-Node.js executes the code provided in a cell whose `--target` argument receives the value `node`.
+This extension, called `web`, customizes the `%%javascript` cell magic to enable executing JavaScript code on the server or container hosting the Jupyter Notebook or on Google Colab.
+Node.js executes the code provided in a cell whose `--target` argument receives the value `web`.
 It also enables starting long-running Node.js server processes that will listen on given ports without blocking the code cell of the notebook.
 In addition to executing JavaScript code on the server side, when run on the browser, the magic enables printing the output of the browser's console in